zzzuuu/zzzuuu.github.io/_pages/about.md

 Hi, I'm **Yu Zeng** (曾昱).
 I’m a biomechanist and evolutionary biologist based in the University of South Florida at Tampa, Florida.

+### Research
-I mostly work on the mechanics, architecture and evolution of smart designs in organisms.
-The majority of my work involves locomotion in air, feeding and predator-prey interactions, from cellular to organismal levels.
+I mostly work on the biomechanics, architecture and evolution of smart designs in organisms.
+The majority of my work involves appendicular systems used for locomotion in air, feeding and predator-prey interactions, from cellular to organismal levels.

 ### Education
 I received my Ph.D. in Integrative Biology, University of California at Berkeley, and I was co-advised by [Robert Dudley](https://berkeleyflightlab.org) & [David Wake](https://wakelab.berkeley.edu/).